kevincamussi/kevincamussi/README.md

 ### Hi there 👋

 ###### About Kevin
-Front-End Engineer & Co-Founder at Fyaora LABS, currently contributing to the Gler Platform, an innovative on-demand services ecosystem.
-I focus on building responsive and accessible user interfaces with Next.js, React, TypeScript, and Tailwind CSS, collaborating closely with designers and backend developers to create seamless user experiences.

-I have a degree in Systems Analysis and Development (Estácio) and completed the Front-End Engineering course at EBAC – British School of Creative Arts and Technology.
-In addition to my front-end expertise, I also work with Python, FastAPI, NodeJs, MongoDB, and SQL, giving me a strong grasp of full-stack development and data-driven architectures.

-I’m passionate about clean code, design systems, and creating digital experiences that combine performance and usability.
-I value collaboration, learning, and building products that make a real impac
+Front-End Engineer focused on building fast, accessible, and scalable interfaces using Next.js, React, TypeScript, and Tailwind CSS.
+Currently working on the Gler Platform at Fyaora LABS, creating intuitive digital experiences in a dynamic startup environment.

+Driven by continuous learning, clean architecture, and UI that solves real problems.
+I enjoy working in collaborative teams where design and engineering come together to deliver high-impact products.

+📍 Liverpool, UK
+📧 kevincamussi@gmail.com

 ---